How to Write an Essay

 Step five: Repeat

 Repeat this process with every piece of evidence you've collected for your term paper assignment.
 Initially, it will be time-consuming, but we encourage you to persevere.
 As you practice this method of analysis, it will soon become second nature.
 You'll examine facts and find insightful clues as you study.
 Further, your papers, and your appreciation for the text, will improve greatly.
-And, if you need some help with this process, send your document to our essay editors for a thorough analysis of your work.
-Want to learn more?
-Scribendi.com’s e-book How to Write an Essay in Five Easy Steps will provide you with the knowledge and tools you need to confidently write essays.
+And, if you need some help with this process, turn to Scribendi.com's ebook How to Write an Essay in Five Easy Steps.
+It will provide you with the knowledge and tools you need to confidently write essays.